9-day retreat in Nonviolent Communication

 This 9-day immersion experience into Nonviolent Communication (NVC) will offer learning sessions, home groups, coaching and feedback from skilled trainers, and a community environment where you can learn and practice the key skills of NVC.

 Our team of Certified Trainers will share both the core curriculum of NVC as developed by Dr. Marshall Rosenberg, as well as their own unique applications.
-We expect a group of 60-80 people from different countries, cultural backgrounds, professions and walks of life.
+We expect a group of approximately 60 to 80 people from different countries, cultural backgrounds, professions and walks of life.

 People around the world are using Nonviolent Communication skills to transform conflict, create resiliency in their relationships, and build a world where everyone's needs matter and are met collaboratively.